Rouken Glen Park: Features

 The glen has many of the typical features of an Edwardian urban park, such as a boating pond started in 1923 by Sir Robert McAlpine to replace a former curling pond.
 Rouken Glen includes a large waterfall on the Auldhouse Burn surrounded by steep woodland; the waterfall is based on a natural waterfall, doubled in height to form a reservoir to supply the printworks downstream at Thornliebank during the early 19th century.
 There is a walled garden in the grounds of the former manor, Thornliebank House (demolished 1965).

 Directly to the south of the park is a golf course (part of a David Lloyd Leisure club based at Deaconsbank, at the southern extremity of which (close to the Neilston branch railway line) is a 16th-century circular dovecote.

-Trivia
+Filming location

+The 1911 film Rob Roy, the first British-made three-reel feature film, was filmed in Rouken Glen.

-The park features in an episode of Scottish comedy series Rab C. Nesbitt, when Rab gets a job sweeping leaves by the pond.
+An episode of Scottish comedy series Rab C. Nesbitt, when Rab gets a job sweeping leaves by the pond, was filmed there.

 A scene from the film Trainspotting was also filmed in Rouken Glen, and the pondside cafeteria, 'Boaters', was featured in an episode of the BBC Scotland drama series Sea of Souls.

+The titular burial scene in the film Shallow Grave was also filmed there.